 I don’t often ask for clear skies, but on this morning it’s exactly what I wanted in order to capture the sun rising over the mountains behind Lake Bled.
 So when the forecast showed virtually zero cloud on this particular morning, I headed off to Lake Bled for a second hike in complete darkness to Ojstrica viewpoint to try and capture this image.
 To see how hiking this trail looks in daylight check out my video here:

 I had been there two weeks before in a vain attempt to capture this, but that was sadly not to be.
 A drive though pouring rain and subsequently thick cloud and storms thwarted that attempt.
 I did, however, manage to another great shot of an entirely different kind.
 There was no sign of the sun, but moody clouds at dawn and a fortuitous crack in the clouds produced a great blue hour photo.

 A clearer morning

 My morning drive this time was entirely different.
-It was clear all the way and the full harvest moon was shining bright all the way.
+It was clear and the full harvest moon was shining bright all the way.
 If only I could get that in my shot, I thought.
 Alas, it was setting and would set to the west and far out of my shot.
 Still, you can’t always get what you want.

 I arrived just after 5am.
 Sunrise would be at 6.40, but firstly I wanted, as always, to get there one hour before for the blue hour, plus it’s a 10-minute walk from the car park to the lakeside, then another 20-minute hike in total darkness with a head torch to the viewpoint.
 Ojstrica is also a very popular place, even at this ungodly hour, for a sunrise view so I always aim to get there first to secure my spot before the crowds of tourists come.
 This morning I was surprised to see some flashlights in the distant darkness as I ascended.
 A group of Asian tourists were already on their way up, so I stepped up my pace and overtook them.
 Thank god I did, because they surrounded my tripod the moment they arrived.